 Play the slide presentation below to see how brook flow has changed over the summer.

-Watch the top left hand corner of the slides as the blue line (showing the course of the Pillhill Brook) starts to disappear over time from Kimpton southwards and Thruxton eastwards.
-You can also see how the leat in Amport Fen has dried.
+First watch the top left hand corner of the slide presentation as the blue line (showing the course of the Pillhill Brook) slowly turn red as the brook dried over several months from Kimpton southwards and Thruxton eastwards.

 The Environment Agency use groundwater levels at Clanville Gate and Kimpton High View boreholes to help them assess flood or drought risk in our area.
 So the table in the top left hand corner of the map shows how groundwater levels at these boreholes has changed as the brook ceases to flow.